Abe eyes first news conference since June 18 in bid to dispel health rumors

 Speculation about Abe's health, initially triggered when a magazine reported he had vomited blood in July, has been swirling since he spent more than seven hours at the hospital on Aug.
 17.

-Abe is likely to fulfilll his tenure as head of the ruling party, and therefore prime minister, until his term ends in September next year, one of his closest aides said Tuesday.
+Abe is likely to fulfill his tenure as head of the ruling party, and therefore prime minister, until his term ends in September next year, one of his closest aides said Tuesday.

 Akira Amari dispelled concerns over the premier's health, saying Abe now appeared to be in much better shape than the last time Amari saw him, in mid-August.
 On that occasion, Abe was "probably exhausted mentally", he said.